MDLC01/board-n-pieces/src/lib.typ

   /// Can be expressed as a percentage of the square size.
   arrow-thickness: 20%,
   /// How far from the center of the starting square the arrow base should be positioned.
-  /// It is expressed as a percentage of half the width of a square
+  /// It is expressed as a percentage of the square size.
-  /// Default to 50%
+  /// Must be in the range [-50%, 50%].
+Defaults to 25%.
   ///
   /// A value of 0% positions the arrow base at the center of the starting square,
+  /// A value of 25% positions it halfway to the edge (default),
-  /// A value of 100% positions it at the edge of the starting square (for horizontal and vertical arrows),
+  /// A value of 50% positions it at the edge of the starting square (for horizontal and vertical arrows),
+  /// Negative values make the arrow start before the center of the starting square
-  arrow-base-offset: 50%,
+  arrow-base-offset: 25%,
   /// How to display each piece.
   ///
   /// See README for more information (including licensing) on the default